Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 - n = 2: Cautiously update vertex D along with vertexes A, B, and C. Preserve "winding order".

+#### Demonstration

+The test program that was used to develop and debug the NearClip function is available in the concepts folder.
+Program *NearFrustumClipTriangleAttributes.bas* rotates and clips a single triangle, while animating the winding order as crawling dots.

-#### Backface culling
+### Backface culling

 Imagine ink bleeding through paper so that both sides have ink on them.
 The printed side is the front face, and the opposite bled-through side is the back face.
 Seeing both sides is sometimes desirable, like for a leaf.
 But with closed solid objects made of multiple triangles, it is more efficient to not draw the back-facing triangles because they will never be seen.

-The sign (positive or negative) of the triangle's **surface normal** as compared (dot product) to a ray extending out from the viewer can determine which side of the triangle is facing the viewer.
+The sign (positive or negative) of the triangle's **surface normal** as compared to a normalized ray extending out from the viewer (using the dot product) can determine which side of the triangle is facing the viewer.
 The Z value of this surface normal can be used if re-calculated after rotation and translation but before projection, because the view normal is usually (0, 0, 1).
 If the triangle were to be viewed perfectly edge-on to have a value of 0, it is also invisible because it is infinitely thin.
 So not drawing the triangle if this value is less than or equal to 0.0 accomplishes backface culling.

 ## Texture Filters
 ### Texture Magnification